AlanaCastillo/ih_datamadpt0923_project_m1/README.md

 ## 🚲**Description**
 Ironhack Madrid - Data Analytics Part Time - Sep 2023 - Project Module 1.
-The aim of this project is to provide users with a list of the nearest BiciMAD or BiciPARK stations of different Catholic churches in Madrid.
+The aim of this project is to provide users with a list of the nearest BiciMAD or BiciPARK stations of different Catholic churches in Madrid. designed as the Module 1 Project for the Ironhack Data Analytics Bootcamp

 ## 🚲**Tecnologies**